integrativesoft/lara/README.md

 ## Integrating Lara into an existing web server

-The previous example created a standalone Lara web server.
-Another option is to integrate Lara into an existing ASP.NET Core host.
 To add Lara to an existing ASP.NET Core server, use:

 ```csharp
 public void Configure(IApplicationBuilder app)